grale.inversion

 addBasisFunctionsBasedOnCurrentGrid(lensModelFunction=<function defaultLensModelFunction>, initialParameters=None, lpIdx=None)

 The goal of this function is to add basis functions based on the grid that’s currently stored.
 The conversion of grid cells to basis functions is done using the function specified in lensModelFunction.
-(TODO: also refer to defaultLensModelFunction)
+The default for this argument is defaultLensModelFunction.

-This function takes three arguments:
+In general, this function takes three arguments:

 • operation: the name of the operation